On the origin of V-shaped polarisation spectra in molecular clouds: Discussion

-Nonetheless, our considerations present a step forward in our intuitive understanding of V-shaped polarisation spectra.
-In order to explain this V-shape, \citet{Hildebrand00} require a three-component model with specifically chosen temperatures and alignment properties for each component (see their figure~18).
-When accounting for a natural mix of silicate and carbonaceous grains, however, such a fine-tuning is not required any more.
-As shown in our work, a two-phase model (or a smooth transition from a dense, cold to a dilute, warm regime) -- motivated by either an externally illuminated or internally heated molecular cloud -- will naturally lead to a V-shaped polarisation spectrum with no specifically tuned requirements for the alignment properties of the grains.
-To our knowledge it is also the first systematic exploration of the effect of environmental conditions on the shape of the polarisation spectrum.
+Beside using for the first time a self-consistent dust polarisation radiative transfer code to calculate polarisation spectra, our considerations thus present a step forward in our intuitive understanding of V-shaped polarisation spectra: In order to explain this V-shape, \citet{Hildebrand00} require a three-component model with specifically chosen temperatures and alignment properties for each component (see their figure~18).
+However, as we have shown, when accounting for a natural mix of silicate and carbonaceous grains, such a fine-tuning is not required any more.
+Rather, a two-phase model (or a smooth transition from a dense, cold to a dilute, warm regime) -- motivated by either an externally illuminated or internally heated molecular cloud -- will naturally lead to a V-shaped polarisation spectrum with no specifically tuned requirements for the alignment properties of the grains.
+Furthermore, to our knowledge our work also presents the first systematic exploration of the effect of environmental conditions on the shape of the polarisation spectrum.

-Moreover, in \citet{Seifried19} we have shown that even inside cold and dense molecular clouds, also small grains (\mbox{$\sim$10 nm}) might stay well aligned up to densities of $\sim$1000~cm$^{-3}$ (corresponding to a visual extinction of \mbox{$A_\textrm{V} \simeq 3$}), i.e. also in those regions which are reasonably well shielded against the ISRF.
-Hence, the anti-correlation between dust temperature and alignment efficiency, as required by the aforementioned authors, might be generally less pronounced and thus, would only play a minor role in shaping the polarisation spectrum.
-This conclusion is in agreement with our findings depicted in Fig.~\ref{fig:efficiency} that the reduction of the alignment efficiency in phase~1 has only a small effect on the minimum of the polarisation spectrum.
+Finally, in \citet{Seifried19} we have shown that even inside cold and dense molecular clouds, also small grains (\mbox{$\sim$10 nm}) might stay well aligned up to densities of $\sim$1000~cm$^{-3}$ (corresponding to a visual extinction of \mbox{$A_\textrm{V} \simeq 3$}), i.e. also in those regions which are reasonably well shielded against the ISRF.
+Hence, the anti-correlation between dust temperature and alignment efficiency, as required by the aforementioned authors, seems to be in general not very strongly pronounced and thus, would only play a minor role in shaping the polarisation spectrum.
+This conclusion is in agreement with our findings that, when assuming a perfect alignment of the silicate grains, the polarisation spectrum does not change qualitatively (Section~\ref{sec:carbondestruction}).